-Our focus on understanding the role of equity-issuing financial intermediaries in liquidity provision then speaks to the growing literature on mutual fund liquidity transformation and the financial stability implications.
-Most closely related to our work is Chernenko and Sunderam (2017) who empirically examine the relationship between fund cash management and liquidity transformation and find that funds invest in more illiquid assets also optimally hold more cash.
+Our focus on the role of equity-issuing financial intermediaries in liquidity provision speaks to the growing literature on mutual fund liquidity transformation and the financial stability implications.
+Most closely related is Chernenko and Sunderam (2017), who empirically show that mutual funds accommodate redemptions using cash rather than transacting in the underlying portfolio assets.
+We show that this liquidity management practice emerges in our model, where mutual funds insure investors from idiosyncratic liquidity shocks and allow more illiquid assets to be held to maturity.
 Chen, Goldstein and Jiang (2010) and Goldstein, Jiang and Ng (2017) find that panic runs may occur in mutual funds holding illiquid assets when adjustments in fund NAVs are imperfect.
-Using a dynamic model, Zeng (2017) illustrates that fund managers' cash management and an inherent non-commitment problem may also lead to panic runs.
-Our theory analyzes a benchmark fund with flexible NAVs to provide a direct comparison with demandable debt issuing intermediaries in liquidity provision.
-A direct implication of this result is that any frictions rendering fund NAV more debt-like (e.g. stale NAVs) will also create the first-mover advantage associated with debt contracts.
-At the same time, the presence of fundamentals-driven outflows in the benchmark model highlights that even with perfect NAV adjustments (e.g. through optimal swing pricing), large and systematic fund outflows and asset liquidations may still occur in response to deteriorations in economic fundamentals.
-In the empirics, our LPI the actual observed fund flows to provide a realistic quantification of liquidity provision.
+Our theory analyzes a fund with flexibly adjusting NAVs, which serves as a benchmark for comparing equity with debt contracts in liquidity provision.
+This comparison reveals that panic runs are not induced by fund equity in liquidity provision but by the frictions that render fund equity debt-like (e.g., stale NAVs).
+Our result is in line with the empirical finding that swing-pricing alleviates fund outflows (Jin, Kacperczyk, Kahraman and Suntheim, 2020).
+Our framework further implies that even with flexible NAV adjustments (e.g., through swing pricing), funds may still experience systematic outflows and asset liquidations in response to fundamental deterioration.